alreich/abstract_algebra/docs/vectors.rst

    *“scalars”*)
 -  and a **binary operator**, :math:`\circ : S \times V \to V`

-where the following conditions hold:
+where the following five conditions hold:

 1. Scaled Vectors: For all :math:`s \in S` and :math:`v \in V \Rightarrow s \circ v \in V`